jupyter/notebook/docs/source/migrate_to_notebook7.md

 need to take any actions to ensure a smooth, uninterrupted experience
 ```

-A major upgrade to the Jupyter Notebook app is coming with Notebook 7!
+A major upgrade to the Jupyter Notebook interface is coming with Notebook 7!
 This
 upgrade will bring a heap of new features, but will also break backwards
 compatibility with many classic Notebook features and customizations.